bxlab/cmdb-quantbio/index.md

 - Five day intensive bootcamp geared towards getting everyone up to speed with basic computational skills.
 - <span class="text-danger">**NO** other classes, meetings, lab work, lab meetings, etc.</span>
 - In person, UTL398.
-- Please wear a face mask and bring headphones
+- Please wear a face mask and bring headphones or earbuds
 - Please arrive by 8:45am ET
 - Lunch and an afternoon snack will be provided